 During production, the crew behind Robotomy had to constantly be reminded that the show was airing in primetime, and so not to go too much toward [adult swim] content.

 G1 My Little Pony could be summed up as "Disney Princesses visit Sunnydale", as it featured very cutesy pastel-colored pony girls getting routinely threatened by horrible monsters.note It should be noted that the original Pilot special was considerably darker then the G1 series.
 Follow-up Series My Little Pony Tales dropped the monsters and the magic, and turned it into a teen drama/comedy set in a quaint little town of near-anthropomorphic ponies.
 The G3 series, however, goes full-blownSugar Bowl.
 The new My Little Pony: Friendship Is Magic series dials it back a bit, finding a happy medium between cute slice-of-life comedy and adventure and danger.

-Most people ignore that "Rescue from Midnight Castle" aka the 1984 pilot is considered the darkest and edgier incarnation of the entire franchise, featuring creepy characters, real death situations, competent henchmen and the infamous Big Bad Tirec, who was a genocidal (and hyper competent) villain who used physical violence, death threats and even burned four ponies alive, to make them reborn from their ashes as monsters.
+Most people ignore that "Rescue from Midnight Castle" aka the 1984 pilot is considered the darkest and edgier incarnation of the entire franchise, featuring creepy characters, real death situations, competent henchmen and the infamous Big Bad Tirec, who was a genocidal (and hyper competent) villain who used physical violence and death threats.
 Without mentioning how the original incarnation of Megan was a rough cowgirl who ended up graphically killing Tirec by ripping him into shreds with the power of her Rainbow of Light (and then finishing him off by destroying what was left of Tirec in a big explosion.)

 Later episodes of Rugrats.
 While the show was already about babies going on adventures, the later seasons dumbed down the baby talk and almost all of the parental bonuses were removed.